-I have just finished reading Jackson: The Iron-Willed Commander by Paul Vickery.
+I recently read Jackson: The Iron-Willed Commander by Paul Vickery.
 The book is extremely well written with a great deal of background to help you understand the context of Jackson's story.

 Andrew Jackson rose from an orphan to the lofty heights in the White House as a result of his grit and ambition.
 As a general he was strong-willed charismatic man, respected by his men.
 In one incident he stopped a brigade's mutiny by himself.